planetary-server-manager/planet-factorio/README.md

 # Factorio Dedicated Server
 Containerized Factorio server for easy portability, deployment, and configuration.

-> **Note**: This image is currently in development.
-While functional, there are still many rough edges and missing features.

 # Summary
 This is an all-in one container for running a Factorio server.
 Each version tag corresponds to the Factorio server version that comes bundled in.